facebook pixel

 1. Operational Impact

 When employees take a temporary leave, it can disrupt the regular flow of work.
-To manage this, businesses should plan by ensuring that other team members are trained to take on different roles and responsibilities.
+Businesses should plan by ensuring that other team members are trained to take on different roles and responsibilities.
 This cross-training helps fill in the gaps while the employee is away, ensuring that the company continues to function smoothly.

 2. Financial Implications